sourcesimian/container-shell/README.md

 ```
 export PATH=$MYTEAM_ROOT/util-repo/bin:$PATH
 ```
 That way your utils are not bound to your container shell.
-And you are also able to run your utility scripts in different toolchain environments, be it the local machine, virtual environents or different container shell images.
+And you are also able to run your utility scripts in different toolchain environments, be it the local machine, virtual environments or different container shell images.

 ---